KTH/kth-node-api-call/README.md

 ## Overview

 Node module used to make JSON calls against APIs.
-(Previously named `kth-node-api-call`.)
+(Previously published as `kth-node-api-call`, now `@kth/api-call`.)

 To use in your node project, run: